v-iashin/SamplingChessboardWithQueens/README.md

 4. Reduce the temperature, if the reduced temperature is still higher than the chosen threshold, repeat the Base step

 #### Choose a feasible state.
 Select an initial temperature
-It is a good idea to randomly generate an initial state.
+Generally, it is a good idea to randomly generate an initial state.
 Also, it is sometimes reasonable to choose the result of another algorithm as the initial state.
-The initial temperature can be chosen to be high.
-As a result, the algorithm will require a substantial amount of time to complete.
+If the initial temperature is chosen to be high the algorithm will require a substantial amount of time to complete.
 On the other hand, if it was chosen to be quite low the algorithm may stuck in a local optimum.

 #### Evaluate the initial state
 This particular step depends on the task.
 Though, it is essential to choose a metric to optimize.
 In this algorithm, this metric is called _energy_.
 In case a proper metric cannot be found, it is reasonable to use another algorithm for optimization.